priyasonali/void-gallery/README.md

 Void-Gallery
 ============

-A simple we based gallery application with collection based photo and video management.
+A simple web based gallery application with collection based photo and video management.